raj-wankhede-github/PDF-Chatbot-on-AWS-Lambda/02-OpenAI/README.md

 - Go to respective Lambda function created for this folder `02-OpenAI`.
 - Under the "Code" tab, click on "Upload from" and select the option ".zip file".
 - Kindly make sure you are under `02-OpenAI` folder on your local machine.
-- Select "Deployment.zip" from respective folder on your local machine and click on "Save".
+- Select `Deployment.zip` from respective folder on your local machine and click on "Save".
 - Wait for function to deploy.